-Table A.2: Radiocommunications transmitter spurious emission limits

 A2.
-P-MP Remote stations
+PMP Remote stations

-Remote stations of P-MP systems authorised to operate under a P-MP licence or which have been individually licensed are required to comply with the out-of-band and spurious emission limits set out in section A1.
+Remote stations of PMP systems authorised to operate under a PMP licence or which have been individually licensed are required to comply with the out-of-band and spurious emission limits set out in section A1.

 A3.
 Radiolocation stations